-In accordance with FASB ASC 842, Leases, we account for our lease agreements under the operating method.
+In accordance with FASB ASC 842, Leases, we account for our Barocycler lease agreements in which the Company is the lessor under the operating method.
 The new standard provides a number of optional practical expedients in transition.
 We elected the 'package of practical expedients' for our instrument leases, which permits us not to reassess under the new standard our prior conclusions about lease identification, lease classification and initial direct costs.